 Innovation and creativity are part of Quebecers’ DNA, but it’s their ingenuity and sense of daring that allow them to capitalize on those strengths.
-The result?
-Projects that have people everywhere talking!
+Projects that put the province in the spotlight, all over the world!

 That tradition of creativity, daring and ingenuity is reflected directly in Québec’s labour market:

 A new centre of excellence in artificial intelligence (AI) will take up residence in a former textile mill in Montréal’s Mile-Ex neighbourhood.
 University researchers and businesses active in the field will move in by the end of 2018.